'It's Just A Different Place': The Uncertain Future Of Downtown Minneapolis

 Target — the largest employer — is still mostly remote, but they are slowly reopening work spaces.
 US Bank is still remote, too, so it will be a bit longer before the city center feels like a city again.

-“It’s just a slow and methodical process, and that’s the way it’s going to be, but we’re consistently optimistic that this reanimation is gonna continue to occur,” Cramer said.MORE NEWS: BCA: Human Trafficking Tips Have Tripled In Minnesota Over Last 3 Years
+“It’s just a slow and methodical process, and that’s the way it’s going to be, but we’re consistently optimistic that this reanimation is gonna continue to occur,” Cramer said.MORE NEWS: COVID In MN: Emergency Nurses Arrive To Help Hospitals

 The Minneapolis Downtown Council says the hardest hit area of downtown is the skyway system.
 But they say with reduced rent rates, more new businesses are slowly moving in.
 And a new restaurant is opening in IDS Center this week.